-Getting a handle on the magnitude that sales tax can impact your business can be difficult.
-As a software company, you're making sales across the different states, each of which have their own taxability and rate determinations.
+As a software company, you're probably making sales across different states, each of which have their own taxability and rate determinations.